ImHangLi/verkle-rust/README.md

 Next, let's implement the polynomial commitment scheme based on the inner product argument (IPA).

-💡 **Cryptographic Hint:** IPA-based polynomial commitments allow for efficient proofs of evaluation.
+IPA-based polynomial commitments allow for efficient proofs of evaluation.
 The commitment is a single group element, and the proof size is logarithmic in the degree of the polynomial.

 ```rust
 use curve25519_dalek::ristretto::{RistrettoPoint, CompressedRistretto};